 For more information call the experienced trial attorneys at (833) 4MY-LEMON for a free case evaluation.

 Disclaimer.
 The information provided in this post is for informational and educational purposes only regarding aspects of the California Lemon Law.
 It is intended for California Consumers only.
 This post is considered an advertisement by attorney Richard M. Wirtz and Wirtz Law APC.
 You should not rely on any of the information provided in this advertisement and no legal advice is given by the advertisement.
 No attorney-client relationship is established by viewing this advertisement.
 A written signed engagement agreement between you and Wirtz Law APC is required to create an attorney-client relationship.
-You should immediately consult an attorney which is experienced in California Lemon Law.
+You should immediately consult an attorney who is experienced in California Lemon Law.
 Attorney Richard M. Wirtz is responsible for the content of this post.

 - CFPB Arbitration Study 2015, Section 1.4.1.